Foster City, California: Climate

-Foster City, like most of the peninsula, has a mild Mediterranean climate, with warm, dry summers and cool, wet winters.
+Foster City, like most of the peninsula, has a mild warm-summer Mediterranean climate, with warm, dry summers and cool, wet winters.
 The warmest month of the year is September, with an average daytime temperature of 77.8 F and an average nighttime temperature of 53.8 F, while the coldest month of the year is January, with an average daytime temperature of 58 F and an average nighttime temperature of 41.5 F.